apache/kudu/docs/design-docs/raft-config-change.md

 This process is executed by a driver, which may be a client program or the Master.
 We’ll say the node to be added to the cluster is named `new_node`.

-1. Driver initiates execution of remote bootstrap procedure of `new_node` from the current leader `bootstrap_source` using an RPC call to the `new_node`.
+1. Driver initiates execution of tablet copy procedure of `new_node` from the current leader `bootstrap_source` using an RPC call to the `new_node`.
-   Remote bootstrap runs to completion, which means all data and logs at the time remote bootstrap was initiated were replicated to `new_node`.
-Driver polls `new_node` for indication that the remote bootstrap process is complete.
+   Tablet Copy runs to completion, which means all data and logs at the time tablet copy was initiated were replicated to `new_node`.
+Driver polls `new_node` for indication that the tablet copy process is complete.
    <br>
-   If the `bootstrap_source` node crashes before remote bootstrap is complete, the bootstrap fails and the driver must start the entire process over from the beginning.
+   If the `bootstrap_source` node crashes before tablet copy is complete, the bootstrap fails and the driver must start the entire process over from the beginning.
 If the driver or `new_node` crashes and the tablet never joins the configuration, the Master should eventually delete the abandoned